NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/SlicerMitralValve/README.md

 This extension contains a collection of tools for aiding in patient-specific mitral valve modelling.
 Currently consists of components for registering bi-plane colour ultrasound into 3D, and semi-automatically segmenting the mitral valve from 3D TEE data.

 ## Objective
-1. Add Segmentation node support to leaflet old extraction
+1. Add Segmentation node support for mold generation.
-1. Integrate custom mold generation from segmentation.
+1. Integrate custom mold base plate to generated leaflet mold from segmentation.

 ## Approach and Plan